dougeby/IntuneDocs/intune/quickstart-enroll-windows-device.md

 # Quickstart: Enroll your Windows 10 device

-In this quickstart, you'll enroll your Windows 10 device into Microsoft Intune.
+In this quickstart, you'll first take the role of an Intune user and enroll your Windows 10 device into Microsoft Intune.
+Then, you return to Intune and confirm the enrolled device.

 Enrolling your devices into Microsoft Intune allows your Windows 10 devices to get access to your organization’s secure data, including email, files, and other resources.
 This is true for both Windows 10 desktop and Windows 10 Mobile devices.
 Enrolling your devices helps secure this access for both you and your organization, and helps keep your work data separate from your personal data.